lxy878/lxy878.github.io/_posts/2021-06-20-design_pattern_chain_of_responsibility.markdown

 The pattern is used when:

 * more than one object may handle a request, and the handler isn't known a priori.
 The handler should be ascertained automatically.
 * you want to issue a request to one of several objects without specifying the receiver explicitly.
 * the set of objects that can handle a request should be specified dynamically.

-For example, we attempt to design a program that automanticlly assigns tasks to engineers by difficult levels.
+For example, we attempt to design a program that automatically assigns tasks to engineers by difficulty levels.

 The program follows those Rules: junior engineer -> easy task middile engineer -> medium task senior engineer -> difficult task

-First, create a Task class to store title and difficult of the task.
+First, create a Task class to store the title and difficulty of the task.

 ```
 public class Task {